-If you remember up to 2 hours after you should have given a dose, give the missed dose.
-If you remember after this time, do not give the missed dose.
+If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
+For example, if you usually give a dose at about 7 am, you can give the missed dose at any time up to 11 am.
+If you remember after that time, do not give the missed dose.
 Wait until the next normal dose.
-Try to make sure that there is about 4 hours between doses.
+Do not give any extra to make up for the missed dose.